volkanagun/ILPEngine/docs/Query Optimization.md

 }
 ```

-In this code snippet the size1 and size2 represents the number of distinct elements for current and next variables.
-The ratio is computed by division for the current and next variables.
+In this code snippet, `size1` and `size2` represent the number of distinct elements for the current and next variables, respectively.
+The ratio is computed by dividing the count of the current variable by that of the next variable.

-In order to be able to run this query statistics must be constructed for the rules in the hypothesis.
-This can be iteratively calculated through know statistics.
-An example code is given for calculating statistics for unseen predicates in the database is given below.
+To run this query, statistics must first be constructed for the rules in the hypothesis.
+This can be iteratively calculated using known statistics.

+An example code snippet for calculating statistics for unseen predicates in the database is provided below.

 ```scala
 //Dependency sorted rules from the hypothesis